bluesky-social/proposals/0004-oauth/README.md

 In addition to being bound to the client's DPoP key, all tokens issued by the AS will also be bound to the public key used by the client to authenticate itself through the `urn:ietf:params:oauth:grant-type:jwt-bearer` grant (only for public client).
 If, at any point, a client stops advertising a public key that is used in active sessions, all those sessions will be invalidated.
 The AS will choose, at its discretion how it will implement this (proactively, whenever metadata are fetched, on the next token refresh, etc.).

 Because frontend only apps are not able to provide a similar mechanism to invalidate credentials at scale, [DRAFT-OAUTH-BROWSER-BASED-APPS] requires that refresh tokens "MUST set a maximum lifetime [...] or expire if they are not used in some amount of time".
 As an additional restriction, unauthenticated clients are not allowed use silent sign on.
 This means that the user will have to give its consent again (but _not_ necessarily re-authenticate itself if he still has an active session on the AS) to the client every time a period of inactivity is reached.
-In practice, after some inactivity period, the user will be redirected to the authorization server to re-authorize the client with a message saying: "You have been inactive for 48 hours on `bsky.app`.
+In practice, after some inactivity period, the user will be redirected to the authorization server to re-authorize the client with a message saying: "You have been inactive for 48 hours on `app.example.com`.
 You are still authenticated as John Doe.
-To continue, please re-authorize the `bsky.app` to access your account by clicking this button".
+To continue, please re-authorize the `app.example.com` to access your account by clicking this button".

 Authenticated clients **should** rotate their keys on a regular basis (e.g. on every new app release, or every month, whichever comes first).
 They can do so by adding a new key to their JWKS and removing the old ones from time to time.
 If a breach is detected, the client **must** immediately remove the compromised key from its JWKS.
 If the mitigation of the breach takes long, all the keys **must** be removed from the JWKS as the issue is being fixed, preventing any new tokens from being issued.